cult-of-coders/meteor-tuts/source/chapters/1/methods.md

 ## Errors in methods

 Let's cause an error and see what happens:
-Type this code in the */imports/api/methods.js* file:
+Type this code in the */imports/api/methods.js* file:3
 ```js
 // file /imports/api/methods.js
 import { Meteor } from 'meteor/meteor';